 More reading!
 You can read additional information on:

-The results, though impressive, are sparse and don’t contain that much information.
-Compared to 23andMe, Living DNA, and Ancestry, there is next to no information on the results.
-For example, GPS Origins gives you one page of information, whereas the competition provides you health traits, possible relatives, and much more ancestry information.
+For example, GPS Origins gives you one page of information, whereas the competition provides you health traits, possible relatives, and much more in-depth ancestry information.
 In addition, GPS’ Origins claim that you can view your ancestors down to the village is dubious at best and doesn’t seem to be worth it.
+That being said, they do go into more depth in terms of things like migration patterns

-Finally, though you can get it cheaper on Amazon, the fact that they want to charge $199 for something that doesn’t justify it doesn’t seem to make this worth it.
+Finally, though you can get it cheaper on Amazon, the fact that they charge $199 is kinda expensive, and what they give you doesn’t really justify the high price tag.